YuvalShemla/lsh-forest-for-multi-vector-retrieval/README.md

 ### Memory Usage
 - Linear scaling with number of vectors
-- Additional overhead for tree structure
+- Managble overhead for tree structure
 - Optimized for large-scale datasets

 ## Future Work